LambdaLabsML/distributed-training-guide/06-training-llama-405b/README.md

 ## Run statistics

-Running this with 64 H100 gpus (8 separate nodes) has the following stats:
+Training with `--seq-length 4096` and `--batch-size 1` on 64 H100 gpus (8 separate nodes) has the following stats:

 - ~30s per iteration (data/forward/backward/update).
 Breakdown is
   - data: ~2ms